milindchavan12/CSharpFundamentals/README.md

 C# is Object Oriented Programming language with pillars in the language constituation:
 - Abstraction
 - Encapsulation
-- Inheritance : Allows to build a class that inherits members and method of *base* class
+- Inheritance : Allows to build a derived class that inherits members and method of *base* class
 - Polymorphism

 ## Object Oriented Programming (OOP)